Russian airstrike hits base in western Ukraine, kills 35

 Ukrainian officials have accused Russia of failing to honor previous pledges to withhold fire along temporary evacuation routes.
 Zelenskyy said Ukrainian authorities still have managed to evacuate nearly 125,000 people from areas where hostilities are ongoing.

-But continued fighting on multiple fronts heaped further misery on the country Sunday and provoked renewed international outrage.
+But continued fighting on multiple fronts heaped further misery on the country Sunday.

 Russian fighters also fired at the airport in the western city of Ivano-Frankivsk, which is less than 150 kilometers (94 miles) north of Romania and 250 kilometers (155 miles) from Hungary, countries that also are NATO allies.
 The airport, which includes a military airfield as well as a runway for civilian flights, also was targeted Friday.